Healthy food trends -- microgreens

 - Garnet amaranth -- Vitamin K

-Eating lots of fruits and vegetables in any form is good for you.
-But including microgreens in your diet can give you a nutrient boost in just a few calories.
+Eating lots of fruits and vegetables in any form is good for you and including microgreens in your diet can give you a nutrient boost in just a few calories.

-Although it is not well-proven, a healthy diet rich in fruits and vegetables may reduce the risk for cancer and other chronic diseases.
-If you take blood-thinning medicine, such as anticoagulant or antiplatelet drugs, you may need to limit vitamin K foods.
-Vitamin K can affect how these medicines work.
+A healthy diet rich in fruits and vegetables may help reduce the risk for cancer and other chronic diseases.
+If you take blood-thinning medicine, such as the anticoagulant warfarin, you may need to limit vitamin K foods.
+Vitamin K can affect how this medicine works.

 HOW THEY ARE PREPARED